software-foundations/learning-css/README.md

 	padding: 5px; /* 5 px of padding in top, right, bottom, and left*/
 	margin: 5px; /* 5 px of margin in top, right, bottom, and left*/
 	padding-top: 5px; /* 5 px of padding in top*/
-	padding: 5px 10px; /* 5 px of padding in top and bottom, 10 in left and right*/
+	padding: 5px 10px; /* 5 px in top and bottom; 10 in left and right*/
 	padding: 1px 2px 3px 4px; /* 1 px in top; 2 in righ; 3 in bottom, 4 in left*/
 ```